-Following the acquisition of Orthodyne, we added wedge bonder products to the Equipment business.
 Intangible assets classified as goodwill are not amortized.
-The Company performs an annual impairment test of its goodwill during the fourth quarter of each fiscal year, which coincides with the completion of its annual forecasting process.
-The Company performed its annual impairment test in the fourth quarter of fiscal 2012 and concluded that no impairment charge was required.
+The Company performs an annual impairment test of its goodwill during the fourth quarter of each fiscal year, which coincides with the completion of its annual forecasting and refreshing of its business outlook processes.
+The Company performed its annual impairment test in the fourth quarter of fiscal 2013 and concluded that no impairment charge was required.
 The Company also tests for impairment if a "triggering" event occurs that may have the effect of reducing the fair value of a reporting unit below its respective carrying value.